Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Extrapolation

 \section{Extrapolation}

 NEMD answers for $\kappa$ are computed for finite size $L$.
 Therefore extrapolation is required to estimate the bulk ($L\rightarrow \infty$) answer.
-Sellan {\it et al.} \cite{Sellan} have analyzed this.
-It was also analyzed in the previous paper \cite{Allen}, using a Debye model.
+Sellan {\it et al.} \cite{Sellan2010} have analyzed this.
+It was also analyzed in the previous paper \cite{Allen2014}, using a Debye model.
 Here we continue the analysis.
-Equations (22,23) of ref. \onlinecite{Allen} are
+Equations (22,23) of ref. \onlinecite{Allen2014} are

-where $v_{Qz}, \ \tau_Q$, and $\Lambda=v_{Qz}\tau_Q$ are the group velocity, quasiparticle lifetime, and $z$-component of mean free path of the phonon mode of frequency $\omega_Q$.
-These equations solve the BTE in relaxation-time approximation (RTA; also known as the ``Single Mode Approximation'') for the case where heat is applied as ${\dot e}\propto\cos(q\ell d)$.
-In a simulation, the relevant wave vector is $q=2\pi/L$ where $L$ is the periodic repeat length.
-This can be visualized as an infinite sample divided into super cells of length $L$, or as a finite lattice with periodic boundary conditions (equivalent to being wrapped on a torus.)
-This is the style of simulation used in the calculations of secs. \ref{sec:LJL} and \ref{sec:LJC}).
+where $v_{Qx}, \ \tau_Q$, and $\Lambda_{Qx}=v_{Qx}\tau_Q$ are the group velocity, quasiparticle lifetime, and $x$-component of mean free path of the phonon mode of frequency $\omega_Q$.
+The sum over modes $Q$ implicitly includes a sum over branches.
+These equations solve the BTE in relaxation-time approximation (RTA; also known as the ``Single Mode Approximation'') for the case where heat is applied as $H(\ell)\propto\cos(q\ell d)$.
+We focus on the smallest $q$, $2\pi/L$.

-Recently there has been much progress in numerical solution of the BTE, using input parameters (phonons and anharmonic coupling) from density-functional theory \cite{Omini, Broido, Mingo, Mauri}.
-These methods enable careful comparison of RTA against exact solutions.
-For many materials, RTA answers are very accurate at room temperature, graphene \cite{Lindsay, Fugallo} being a notable exception.
-Here we adopt both the RTA and the equally unrealistic Debye model.
-We do not expect an accurate description of $\kappa$, but we do expect that this model should give useful insight about the size-dependence of $\kappa(q_{\rm min}=2\pi/L)$, and how to extrapolate to the $L \rightarrow\infty$ limit.
+Recent progress in numerical solution of the BTE \cite{Omini1995, Broido2007, Li2014, Fugallo2013} has enabled comparison of RTA against exact solutions.
+Very often, RTA answers are accurate at room temperature, graphene \cite{Lindsay2010, Fugallo2014} being a notable exception.
+Here we adopt both the RTA and the overly simplistic Debye model.
+The aim is not an accurate $\kappa$, only insight about the size-dependence of $\kappa(q_{\rm min}=2\pi/L)$, to guide extrapolation to the $L \rightarrow\infty$ limit.
+We choose the mean free path $\Lambda_{Qx}$ to scale as $Q^{-p}$,

-In ref. \onlinecite{Allen}, Eqns. \ref{eq:kappaslab1}, \ref{eq:kappaslab2} were approximately evaluated using a Debye model, $Q$ being integrated over a Debye sphere.
-The Debye version is

-where $\kappa_{0}$ is a convenient scale factor.
-It is the Debye answer for $\kappa(q=0)$, exponent $p=2$), and an isotropic $Q$-mesh,